TDex-network/tdex-daemon-alpha/README.md

 It will be created a wallet for the daemon and stored in the chosen data directory in a file `vault.json`.

-You can decide to encrypt it with a password and if you decide to do so the daemon will save it encrypted and shutdown.
+You can encrypt it with a password and if you decide to do so the daemon will save it encrypted and shutdown.

 Then start again exporting the environment variable `TDEX_PASSWORD` with the chosen password so the daemon could automatically process incoming swap requests.
 > DO NOT FORGET THE PASSWORD, OR YOU WILL NOT BE ABLE TO RECOVER YOUR FUNDS